zxue/deploy-maximo-aibroker/README.md

 Address any issues you find, and re-run the ai broker playbooks.

-### AI Broker operator failed to be installed
+### AI Broker operators failed to be installed

-If AI Broker operator, which by default is installed in the AI Broker namespace, failed to be installed, uninstall it from the OpenShift console.
+If AI Broker operators, which by default are installed in different namespaces, failed to be installed, uninstall them from the OpenShift console.

+- authorino in namesapce "openshift-operators"
+- openshift serverless in namesapce "openshift-serverless"
+- openshift open data hub in namesapce "openshift-operators"
+- openshift service mesh in namesapce "openshift-operators"

+In some cases, you may install the openshift serverless operator manually, remove all other operators listed above and re-run the playbooks.

+You may have to approve some install plans manually to keep the deployment going.
+Make sure that only the supported versions are installed, e.g. verison 2.11.1 for the ODH operator.
+If you approve an install plan by mistake, for example, the install plan upgraded the ODH operator to a higher version, you can delete the ODH operator and re-install it with the correct version.

 Also, check if installed operators with the `oc` command.
 Remove any operator that is problematic, e.g. the operator "ibm-mas-aibroker.mas-inst1-aibroker " when the MAS instance was changed from "inst1" to "base".